How to Create a Bell Curve with Mean and Standard Deviation in Excel

 Calculate Standard Deviation

-Finally, we will normal values for creating a bell curve.
+Finally, we will normal values to create a bell curve.
 To do this you have to follow the following process.
 Here, we will use the NORM.DIST function to determine the normal distribution values.

 • According to our previous discussion, 7% of maximum and lowest values are within three standard deviations.